Mary Oliver’s Poems & Quotes About Hope

 Many draw inspiration and comfort for Mary Oliver quotes.
 My love for the magical words of Mary Oliver, was born when I was just a young writer.
 Her simple verses drew wisdom from nature.
 Her poems spoke truth about life.
 And those truths, she taught us, could be found all around us in the whispers of tall grasses, the song of a bird, and even your furry best friend.
-With the COVID-19 pandemic still raging and social and political injustices occurring across our country, I find myself turning to Mary’s poems again and again for a little lift, help with a good cry, and a little bit of hope.
+With the COVID-19 pandemic still raging and social and political injustices occurring across our country, I find myself turning to Mary Oliver quotes and her poems about hope.

 Quotes about remaining true to our natural selves